AzureOrange404/DangerousWiki/docs/FAQ.md

 light_mode: false
 ---

+# Frequently asked Questions

-# 1. How do I control the fan speed on a Argon One case?
+## 1. How do I control the fan speed on a Argon One case?
 > 1. Enter the terminal by pressing F4 on the keyboard or access it via SSH.
 > 2. enter ` curl https://download.argon40.com/argon1.sh | bash `
 > 3. Customize fan speeds via ` argonone-config `
 > 4. Uninstall with ` argonone-uninstall `

-# 2. Where do I find config files etc.?
+## 2. Where do I find config files etc.?
 > [Files and Locations](guides/retropie/locations.md)

-# 3. My Controller does not work via bluetooth.
+## 3. My Controller does not work via bluetooth.
 What can I do?
 > _Answered by @MPoxon_
 >
 > Reinstall bluez
 > 1. ` sudo apt --autoremove purge bluez `
 > 2. ` sudo apt install bluez `

-# 4. A game asked me to change the disk.
+## 4. A game asked me to change the disk.
 How do I accomplish this?
 > When a game asks for it, you can change the current disk in the RetroArch Disc Control menu:
 > 1. Eject the current disk with Eject Disc
 > 2. Select the right disk index with Current Disc Index
 > 3. Insert the new disk with Insert Disc
 > The above is for games which don't allow multi disk drive support.

-# 5. How to disable specific overlays manually?
+## 5. How to disable specific overlays manually?
 > To disable a specific overlay the manual way, Atari 2600 will be used as an example.
 > 1. ` nano opt/retropie/configs/atari2600/retroarch.cfg `
 > 2. comment the following line: